 Q: What!!
 I missed out on registration?
 I missed the lottery?
 How did this happen?

 A: See above.
 Make sure you are on the Loop email list.

 A: Sorry!
 Each of the past six years there were hundreds of people who didn’t get it via the signup or lottery so those people are effectively the waiting list and have dibs on any spots that might open up.
 The bottom line is we only had a handful of spots open up after the lottery the last few years and usually these are too late to get anyone in.
 You can add your name to our notification list for next year and for the October “Run The Farm” race we also put on.
 Click on the sign up link on the home page and submit your name and email via the form.

 And check out this great list of other trail races in the tri-state area.
 Support your local trail races so they will continue!

 Q: If I was not picked in the 2013 Lottery, will that improve my chances for 2014 entry?

 A: We plan to reset each year with a clean slate.
 However, we will make one-time accommodations for runners who registered for the lottery in 2013 but did not get picked and did not get to run (we have the list, all you need to do is sign up for the lottery).
-So if you register for the 2014 Loop Lottery (and did not get picked in 2013) we will make your entry for 2014 automatic, as long as you sign up for the 2014 Loop Lottery.
+So if you register for the 2014 Loop Lottery – and did not get picked in 2013 — we will make your entry for 2014 automatic, as long as you sign up for the 2014 Loop Lottery.
 We may or may not continue this special accommodation after 2014 — it depends on the number of registrations we receive for the 2014 Lottery.
 Also, missing the lottery in 2013 only gets you guaranteed lottery selection in 2014.
-The offer expires after then and may not be continued.
+The offer for 2014 expires after the 2014 Lottery and will not be extended.

 Contact us if you have had any registration problems with the 2013 lottery BEFORE the drawing.